aksiksi/blog/_posts/2015-11-07-roadomatic-node-vs-go.md

 Of course, if you think the Node version could have been written in a more elegant manner, please don't hesitate to leave a comment below.
 Or better yet, send us a PR on [Github](https://github.com/aksiksi/roadomatic)!

+**Update**: [JakeChampion](https://github.com/JakeChampion) submitted an awesome [PR](https://github.com/aksiksi/roadomatic/pull/2) that helped us migrate the function above from callbacks to Promises!
+It's cleaner now, but I still like the Go version more :P

 ## Round 3: Performance

 Here is a table outlining the results of testing.
-Please keep in mind that response time includes RTT from client (located [here](https://www.google.ae/maps/place/United+Arab+Emirates/@24.2947031,49.4553835,6z/)) to server (located [here](https://www.google.com/maps/place/Netherlands/@52.1917355,3.0369517,7z/)).
+Please keep in mind that response time includes RTT from client (located in the [UAE](https://www.google.ae/maps/place/United+Arab+Emirates/@24.2947031,49.4553835,6z/)) to server (located in the [Netherlands](https://www.google.com/maps/place/Netherlands/@52.1917355,3.0369517,7z/)).

 <table>
   <tr>